 “Rental affordability can make concerning reading at the best of times, so those who have found themselves furloughed through no fault of their own will likely be feeling the squeeze where their finances are concerned.

-While this launch was always on the Ome roadmap, we’ve accelerated its delivery as we felt it was pertinent in the current landscape.
 Whatever your rental worry, there is plenty of help on hand across the industry and so we would urge any tenants with questions, queries or concerns to share their burden with people that can help.”